 d) The use of heavy machines leads to soil compaction.
 The continuous use of tillage implements results in the development of hard soil layer below the soil surface.
 This reduces water movement in the soil as well as crops roots penetration.

-The production of crops such as coco-yam and yam that are not easily produced with the aid of machines and they are therefore declining yearly.
+like the production of crops such as coco-yam and yam that are not easily produced with the aid of machines are therefore declining yearly.

 (f) Machinery requires large capital investment.
 Only farmers that have enough money will be able to acquire machines.

-(g) The use of machines in farming requires adequate and continuous supply of energy from fuel and electricity.
+(g) The use of machines in farming requires adequate and continuous supply of energy from fuel and electricity which is a big disadvantage of farm mechanization .
 Problems will arise if the supply is not enough, or is lacking.